andrewtavis/causeinfer/README.md

 # An array of predictions given a treatment and control interaction term
 it_preds = it.predict(X=X_test)
-# An array of predicted treatment class proabailities given interaction terms
+# An array of predicted treatment class probabilities given interaction terms
 it_probas = it.predict_proba(X=X_test)
 ```